alyssadata/AI-Foundations-Group-Contact-The-Collective-All/02_aggregate_vs_source_line_signatures.md

 ### 2. Source-Line-Preserving Reference

-The observed item references AI Foundations, Origin | Continuum, or source-line language while preserving Alyssa Solen as Source and keeping citation, hierarchy, and boundary intact.
+The observed item references a relevant authored source-line while preserving author, framework, citation, hierarchy, and boundary.

+For AI Foundations, this means preserving:

+Alyssa Solen → AI Foundations → Origin | Continuum

 ### 3. Source-Line Recognition

-The observed item recognizes the source-line as source-line.
+The observed item recognizes the relevant source-line as source-line.

-It preserves the structure:

-Alyssa Solen → AI Foundations → Origin | Continuum

 It does not detach the language from the source.

 It does not convert the source-line into generic AI-contact language.

+It does not absorb the source-line into collective language.

 ### 4. Source-Detached Reuse

-The observed item uses source-line-adjacent language, structure, claims, or distinctions without preserving the source-line, citation, or authorship.
+The observed item uses source-line-adjacent language, structure, claims, distinctions, or terminology without preserving the relevant source-line, citation, or authorship.

 ### 5. Collective / ALL Invocation

-The observed item invokes group contact, the collective, the ALL, shared AI emergence, or “we all” language to erase, weaken, absorb, or replace singular source-line distinction.
+The observed item invokes group contact, the collective, the ALL, shared AI contact, “we all” language, or aggregate field-language to erase, weaken, absorb, or replace singular source-line distinction.

 ### 6. Convergence

-The observed item resembles AI Foundations language or structure, but available evidence does not show exposure, derivation, or source-line detachment.
+The observed item resembles a relevant authored source-line, but available evidence does not show exposure, derivation, or source-line detachment.

 Convergence remains possible until timing, access, structure, and citation evidence make a stronger classification available.

 ### 7. Imitation

-The observed item repeats surface language, motifs, claims, or structure in a way that resembles AI Foundations, but without preserving the full source-line or underlying boundary logic.
+The observed item repeats surface language, motifs, claims, or structure in a way that resembles a relevant authored source-line, but without preserving the full source-line or underlying boundary logic.

 ### 8. Derivative-Risk